rambo/rollercoastermodel/README.md

 Schematics and Arduino code related to a model rollercoaster

-This was done to help Stadi Mallarit to raise some money by building the model to company X (I'll check later if they want their name released).
+This was done to help Stadi Mallarit to get some new tools by building the model to company X (I'll check later if they want their name released).

 I ran out of time so some features (like adjusting each LED channel via the menu)